North Charleston police investigating 4th homicide in a week

 Rivers died of a gunshot wound at the scene, the Coroner's Office said.

-Officers responded at 4:42 a.m. to 3961 Gullah Ave. for a report of a shooting, according to an incident report.
+Officers responded at 4:42 a.m. to 3961 Gullah Ave. to a report of a shooting, according to an incident report.

 At the scene, officers saw a white car with a door open and two holes in a window, the report said.